-This is a period where you can make changes the your Part C or Part D There are several life changes that may allow you to have a special enrollment period.
+This is a period where you can make changes to your Part C or Part D.

 If you missed your Medicare enrollment period for Part A and do not qualify for a Special Enrollment Period (SEP), you can still sign up for Medicare Part B during the General Enrollment period.
 When you enroll in Medicare Part B during this General Enrollment Period, your coverage will begin on the first day of the month following your sign-up.

-Medicare Part B, which is part of Medicare enrollment, serves as medical insurance.
-It helps cover medically necessary doctor services, outpatient care, certain home health services, durable medical equipment, and various other medical services, complementing Medicare Part A.
+Medicare Part B acts as your medical insurance.
+It helps cover necessary doctor services, outpatient care, durable medical equipment (like wheelchairs or oxygen), and preventive screenings

 Medicare is a federal health insurance program in the USA designed for individuals age 65 or older, as well as younger people with certain disabilities.
 It began in 1965 under the Social Security Administration and is now administered by the CMS, or Centers for Medicare and Medicaid Services.
 Medicare enrollment includes options such as M